dylanrees/citizen-science/README.md

  * [Herb Society of America](http://www.herbsociety.org/support/grants-scholarships/grant-details.html) - Offers some grants that are compatible with small, non-institutional research projects.
  * [Seeding Labs](https://seedinglabs.org/) - Equipment and funding for labs in developing countries.
  * [EPA Environmental Education Grants](https://www.epa.gov/education/environmental-education-ee-grants) - Grants available for small community organizations.
+ * [CollabFinder](http://collabfinder.com/) - A place to find collaborators for your project.
+ * [OpenLab-Blueprint](http://openlab-blueprint.org/) - Informational resources for upstart DIY science labs, put together by members of Genspace.

 ## Other Resources